storj/docs/app/learn/self-host/gateway-st/page.md

 Now you can navigate to <http://localhost:7777/site/> to see the bucket `site` as XML or to <http://localhost:7777/site/index.html> to see a static page, uploaded to the bucket `site`.

 {% callout type="info"  %}
-You can publish this page to the internet, but in this case, you should run your gateway with the option `--server.address local_IP:local_Port` (replace`local_IP`with the local IP of your PC and`local_Port` with the port you want to expose).&#x20;
+You can publish this page to the internet, but in this case, you should run your gateway with the option `--server.address local_IP:local_Port` (replace`local_IP`with the local IP of your PC and`local_Port` with the port you want to expose).

 If you use`localhost` or `127.0.0.1` as your `local_IP,` you will not be able to publish it directly (via port forwarding for example), instead, you will have to use a reverse proxy here.
 {% /callout %}